 Citation and Papers

-The Truman Platform was first created in 2018 by Dominic DiFranzo and Natalie Bazarova to study bystander interventions on cyberbullying.
+The Truman Platform was first created in 2018 by Dominic DiFranzoarrow-up-right and Natalie Bazarovaarrow-up-right to study bystander interventions on cyberbullyingarrow-up-right.

 Since then, the platform has been generalized to provide social scientists a research infrastructure to explore and study a variety of research questions and topics.